Jacobs Engineer II - Mechanical in Kennedy Space Center, Florida

 Jacobs Technology provides overall management and implementation of ground systems capabilities, flight hardware processing and launch operations at NASA's Kennedy Space Center in Florida.
 These tasks will support the International Space Station, Ground Systems Development and Operations, and the Space Launch System, Orion Multi-Purpose Crew Vehicle and Launch Services programs.

-BS degree in Mechanical, Aerospace, or Civil engineering from an accredited engineering school plus five (5) to ten (10) years of progressive and relevant experience.
+BS degree in Mechanical engineering from an accredited engineering school plus three (3) to five (5) years of progressive and relevant experience.
 Additional relevant education may be substituted for a portion of the experience.